OpenMatch/MARVEL/ClueWeb22-MM/readme.md

 #### Reproduce

 We provide a comparison file containing query, Clueweb ID and image Node ID for easy reproduction.
+[Link]()

 At the same time, please feel free to contact us if you have any questions about the dataset.
 ```